datasciencecampus/google-mobility-reports-data/README.md

 # google-mobility-reports-data

+## Update

+**10/04/2020**: This repository now contains data from the most recent reports, published on the 10th April 2020.

+## Introduction

-Archive of data related to the Google [Community Mobility Reports](https://www.google.com/covid19/mobility/) published 03/04/2020
+Archive of data related to the Google [Community Mobility Reports](https://www.google.com/covid19/mobility/) published 03/04/2020 and 10/04/2020.

-This repository contains data extracted from [Google Community Mobility Reports](https://www.google.com/covid19/mobility/) published on the 03/04/2020, together with supporting boundaries based on the current UK administrative geography to allow mapping and linking with other sources of data.
+This repository contains data extracted from [Google Community Mobility Reports](https://www.google.com/covid19/mobility/) published on the 03/04/2020 and 10/04/2020, together with supporting boundaries based on the current UK administrative geography to allow mapping and linking with other sources of data.

 ## Data

 The latest data is available in Microsoft Office .xlsx format [here](https://github.com/datasciencecampus/google-mobility-reports-data/blob/master/google-mobility-profiles.xlsx?raw=true), which includes the entire data extracted from the UK report, as well as other international reports.
 Other datasets include:

-### NEW DATA 10/04/2020 (covers the period 23/02 - 05/04)
+### LATEST DATA 10/04/2020 (covers the period 23/02 - 05/04)
 - [International country-level trends for G20 countries (excl.
 China, Russia, EU) and Sweden; CSV file](https://github.com/datasciencecampus/google-mobility-reports-data/blob/master/csvs/international_national_trends_G20_20200410.csv)
 - [International regional trends for G20 countries (excl.
 China, Russia, EU) and Sweden; CSV file](https://github.com/datasciencecampus/google-mobility-reports-data/blob/master/csvs/international_local_area_trends_G20_20200410.csv)